Kingm11/portfolio/README.md

 # portfolio

-## simple  Page showing some of my project works
+## Simple  page showing some of my project works